Skip to content

 Photo Credit: @word_of_mouth_painting

-Chantilly Lace isn’t a cold white, but it’s not overly soft outside.
+Chantilly Lace isn’t a cold white, but it’s not overly soft outside either.

 You might like Sherwin Williams Oyster White, if you are looking for a softer white.
 It’s darker, but still pretty neutral: